LimagoHub/atlas-tdd-januar-2024/ParameterTestProjekt/tests/google/docs/gmock_for_dummies.md

 ## Setting Expectations

 The key to using a mock object successfully is to set the *right expectations* on it.
-If you set the expectations too strict, your test will fail as the result of unrelated changes.
+If you set the expectations too strict, your test will fail as the expectedValue of unrelated changes.
 If you set them too loose, bugs can slip through.
 You want to do it just right such that your test can catch exactly the kind of bugs you intend it to catch. gMock provides the necessary means for you to do it "just